konstantin-baetz/konstantinbaetz.github.io/writings.md

 ## Research projects

 - *Overshadowed liberalism: Economic coercion during interstate disputes*

 - *The right tool for the job?
 Trade leverage in the foreign policy tool box*

-- *The capacity to learn: Analyzing the predictors of sanction busting trade* This built on the PPI data available [here](https://github.com/konstantin-baetz/PPIdat).
+- *The capacity to learn: Analyzing the predictors of sanction busting trade*

+  This poject is built on the PPI data available [here](https://github.com/konstantin-baetz/PPIdat).

 ## Popular writings